A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Results

-Here, the method of matching is used to estimate the causal effect of downward shortwave radiation flux on potential temperature, when the confounding variables are geopotential height at three different pressure levels.
-For the sake of simplicity, only two months of NARR data are employed in the analysis, and it is shown that the direct effect is significantly lower than the simple difference in means, but larger (and with the opposite sign) than the adjusted estimate.
-This conclusion is based on a simplistic analysis leaning to be more pedagogical than substantive.
+Here, the method of matching is used to estimate the causal effect of downward shortwave radiation flux on surface potential temperature, when the confounding variables are geopotential height at different pressure levels.
+For the sake of simplicity, only one month of NARR data is employed in the analysis, and it is shown that the direct effect is significantly lower, and with the opposite sign, compared to the simple difference in means.
+However, that estimate is smaller in magnitude than the estimate that would follow from a traditional adjusted regression of surface potential temperature on downward shortwave radiation flux.

 The interpretation of the ATE confidence intervals computed here deserves a comment.
 The consistency assumption (Eq.
 1) is more conveniently written as $Y_i = A_i Y_i(1) + (1-A_i) Y_i(0)$, thereby making it clear that the outcome $Y_i$ is a random variable because the treatment $A_i$ is a random variable.
-This is an important point because it implies that ideally (e.g., in a randomized controlled experiment) any variability in estimates of ATE is due to the random assignment of the treatments, rather than from sampling from a population (Athey and Imbens 2017).
-Here, given the manner in which the treatment and control grid points are defined, the confidence intervals reflect spatial variability.
+This is an important point because it implies that ideally (e.g., in a randomized controlled experiment) any variability in estimates of ATE is due to the random assignment of the treatments, rather than from sampling from a population \citep{athey_imbens}.
+Here, given the manner in which the treatment and control grid points are defined, the confidence intervals reflect sampling variability across the spatial domain.